brayanMuniz/website2/public/notes/Stop and Wait.md

 #### Problems
 1. **Problems due to lost data**
-   Sender waits for ACK for an infinite amount of time.
+   Sender waits for ACK for an finite amount of time.
-   Receiver waits for data an infinite amount of time.
+   Receiver waits for data an finite amount of time.

 2. **Problems due to lost ACK**
    Sender waits for an infinite amount of time for ACK.